andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ## Building With Ruby on Rails
 The Aura Frames platform has been built with Ruby on Rails since the beginning.
 Christmas 2025 was one of the busiest days of the year for the company and technical platform, serving a peak of 41 million API requests per second and processing a peak of 11.8 million background jobs per hour.

-For an introduction to the Aura Frames company and the products, please check out Part 1 - [Scaling RDS Postgres for Peak Christmas Traffic (#1 in U.S. App Store)](https://andyatkinson.com/postgresql-rds-scaling-aws-christmas-day-peak).
+For an introduction to the Aura Frames company and the products, please check out [Scaling RDS Postgres for Peak Christmas Traffic (#1 in App Store)](https://andyatkinson.com/postgresql-rds-scaling-aws-christmas-day-peak).

 Besides Ruby on Rails, Aura Frames uses PostgreSQL and AWS as key technologies.